Characterizing User Archetypes and Discussions on Scored.co: Materials and methods

 To comprehensively understand and categorize user archetypes, we decide to observe them through three different expressions, namely, \textit{(i)} emotional, \textit{(ii)} psycho-emotional, and \textit{(iii)} moral expressions.
 By leveraging well-established psychological theories and lexicons, we aim to create detailed profiles that reflect the peculiar ways in which users interact and participate within the social platform.
 In what follows, we describe in detail these three expressions, which we will subsequently use in our experiments.

 \paragraph*{\textbf{Emotional Profiles}} We aim to characterize archetypes based on the emotions they express.
 To do so, we refer to the psychological theory of emotions~\cite{plutchik1980general} developed in 1980 by the American psychologist Robert Plutchik.
 This theory identifies eight basic emotions --- joy, trust, fear, surprise, sadness, anticipation, anger, and disgust --- and claims that all other emotions derive from a mixture of these primary ones.
 To quantify feelings expressed by Scored users, we leverage the NRCLexicon (National Research Council Lexicon)~\cite{mohammad2013crowdsourcing}, a resource containing over 14,000 English words and their associated emotional ratings according to Plutchik’s theory.
-This dictionary is further expanded in~\footnote{\url{https://github.com/metalcorebear/NRCLex}} to include WordNet synonyms, reaching over 27,000 terms.
+This dictionary was further expanded by the National Research Council of Canada to include WordNet synonyms, reaching over 27,000 terms\footnote{\url{https://github.com/metalcorebear/NRCLex}}.
 For each of the users' texts, we compute emotion scores, and normalize them in [0, 1].
 In this context, 0 indicates texts that do not elicit any emotion, while 1 signifies texts that strongly evoke the specified emotion.

 \paragraph*{\textbf{Psycho-emotional Profiles}} We also characterize how user archetypes relate to their surrounding social environments.
 To do so, we refer to the PAD model (Pleasure, Arousal, Dominance) introduced by Mehrabian and Russell in 1974~\cite{mehrabian1974approach}.
 According to the PAD model, three dimensions characterize the perception an individual has of the environment in which she finds herself.
 Pleasure (sometimes referred to as \textit{valence}) concerns whether an individual perceives the environment as enjoyable or not.
 Arousal measures how stimulating the environment is for the individual.
 Dominance indicates whether the individual feels in control of the environment.
 To operationalize these dimensions, we leverage the VAD Lexicon (Valence, Arousal, Dominance)~\cite{mohammad2018obtaining}.
 This resource contains over 20,000 English terms, along with their associated valence/pleasure, arousal, and dominance values.
 For each of the three dimensions, we associate each text with the total score of its words.
 Then, we normalize results in [0,1], where 0 implies an absence of the corresponding dimension, and 1 implies the strong presence thereof.